 CCTV Surveillance Solutions

 The CCTV Surveillance market over the past 10 years has evolved to become the first choice for individuals and companies who require CCTV for monitoring their premises.
-The UK IP surveillance market has more CCTV cameras per head of population than any other nation on earth.
-Whilst the early days of surveillance was based on modified web cams the highly sophisticated IP cameras we have today provide multi mega pixel recordings with day/night modes including motion detection and can even detect men and women entering a store or club to record footfall.
+The UK IP CCTV surveillance market has more CCTV cameras per head of population than any other nation on earth.
+Whilst the early days of surveillance was based on modified webcams the highly sophisticated IP cameras we have today provide multi-mega pixel recordings with day/night modes including motion detection and can even detect men and women entering a store or club to record footfall.
 Some IP camera models can also provide an audible alert and you can interact with people via the camera.

-Due to the high resolution nature of IP cameras the storage and bandwidth requirements required has grown massively with many systems now storing 10’s of terabytes of recorded CCTV footage per month.
-We have been providing IP Surveillance solutions for the past 12 years primarily in the high capacity disk storage arena and latterly in the supply of NVR (Network Video Recorders) and IP cameras.
+Due to the high-resolution nature of IP cameras, the storage and bandwidth requirements required has grown massively with many systems now storing 10’s of terabytes of recorded CCTV footage per month.
+We have been providing IP Surveillance solutions for the past 14 years primarily in the high capacity disk storage area and latterly in the supply of NVR (Network Video Recorders) and IP cameras.

 What does CCTV Surveillance provide?

 A CCTV surveillance solution can only act as a deterrent to those who want to commit a crime.
 It does not mean even though you have video evidence that it will result in a successful criminal prosecution.

 You can use CCTV to bar individuals from i.e. entering a football ground or pub.
 In addition to this CCTV is being used in more covert operations whereby law enforcement agencies need to carry out pro-longed monitoring of individuals or premises and then stream this information to an NVR or back wirelessly or over the LAN or WAN.

 The use of CCTV today is not entirely used for protecting premises or people many other uses have also emerged.

 - Determine the way shoppers in a supermarket navigate around a store to determine the best use of promotional floor space

 - Face recognition